oseeinz/class_project/README.md

-This Terraform module will provision an AWS environment with a static page thats displays "Automation for the poeple"
+This Terraform module will provision an AWS environment with a static page that displays "Automation for the poeple"

 Setup